woofiwaffle/Test-Automation/README.md

 ## Description

-The TestAutomation project is designed to automate testing of the OrangeHRM web application.
+The project is designed to automate testing of the OrangeHRM web application.
 Also allows you to manage tests, run them and create test reports (for pytest)

 ## Project structure